Tearsheet

 AI Analysis | Feedback

 Sandip Rana joined Franco-Nevada in April 2010.
-Before this, he served in treasurer and controller roles at the "old Franco-Nevada" until 2002, and then as an international controller for Newmont.
-From 2003 to April 2010, Mr. Rana held financial roles at Four Seasons Hotels Limited, where he last served as Vice-President Corporate Finance.
-He is a Chartered Professional Accountant, CA, and holds a Bachelor of Business Administration degree from the Schulich School of Business.
+He previously held treasurer and controller roles at the "old Franco-Nevada" until 2002, and later served as an international controller for Newmont.
+From 2003 to April 2010, Mr. Rana was Vice-President Corporate Finance at Four Seasons Hotels Limited.
+He also served as Chief Financial Officer & Secretary of 49 North Resources, Inc. and Chief Financial Officer for 49 North Resource Fund, Inc.

 Lloyd Hong joined Franco-Nevada in December 2012.
-Previously, he was the Senior Vice-President, Legal Counsel and Assistant Secretary of Uranium One Inc. Before that, he was a partner with the Canadian law firm of Davis LLP (now DLA Piper (Canada) LLP), where his practice focused on corporate finance and mergers and acquisitions.
-Mr. Hong holds a Bachelor of Commerce degree from the University of Alberta and a Bachelor of Laws degree from Queen's University.
+He previously served as Senior Vice-President, Legal Counsel and Assistant Secretary of Uranium One Inc. Prior to that, he was a partner with the Canadian law firm of Davis LLP (now DLA Piper (Canada) LLP), where his practice focused on corporate finance and mergers and acquisitions.

 AI Analysis | Feedback